t3knomanzer/maxmix-website/_blocks/home-card-30.md

 ---
-title: Make it your own
+title: Yours only
-image: /home/cards/05.jpg
+image: /home/cards/04.jpg
 ---

-Build the base version, find a remix from the community of make your own.
-Customization is at the heart of maxmix.
+Customization is at it's heart.
+Pick one from the many versions available of the hardware and tune every aspect of it from the software.